cs107e/cs107e.github.io/labs/lab4/lab.md

 **Receving Programs on the Pi**

-To see how the receiving end of the communication as it occurs on the Pi, pull the [bootloader code](code/bootloader-rewrite).
-This is normally installed on your SD card as `kernel.img`.
+On the Pi, `bootloader.c` is normally installed on your SD card as `kernel.img`.
 When the Pi boots,
 it loads the bootloader code,
 and starts running it.